reportportal/agent-net-vstest/README.md

 }
 ```
 # Results publishing
-To publish test results in real-tim to the ReportPortal specify `Logger` argument.
+To publish test results in real-time to the ReportPortal specify `Logger` argument.

 ## For vstest.console.exe
 ```cmd